spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 ## Advanced Parameters

-- Maximum Nodes: The upper limit number of instances that you can scale up to.
+* Maximum Nodes: The upper limit number of instances that you can scale up to.
+* Minimum Nodes:
+* Spot %: The percentage of spot nodes to use in the Virtual Node Group.
+* Restrict Scale-Down.
+When turned on, Ocean will not scale down nodes in this Virtual Node Group for bin packing purposes unless they are empty.
-- Block Device Mapping: Block devices that are exposed to the instance.
+* Block Device Mapping: Block devices that are exposed to the instance.
 You can specify virtual devices and EBS volumes.
 This parameter and rootVolumeSize cannot be in the spec at the same time.
-- Tags: Key and Value pairs used to apply tags on the EC2 machine.
+* Tags: Key and Value pairs used to apply tags on the EC2 machine.
 Specific tags can be applied per VNG.
-- Headroom: Spare resource capacity management enabling fast assignment of Pods without waiting for new resources to launch.
+* Headroom: Spare resource capacity management enabling fast assignment of Pods without waiting for new resources to launch.
-- Reserve: The number of units to retain as headroom, where each unit has the defined headroom CPU and memory.
+  * Reserve: The number of units to retain as headroom, where each unit has the defined headroom CPU and memory.
-- CPU (millicpu): Optionally configure the number of CPUs to allocate to the headroom.
-CPUs are denoted in millicores, where 1000 millicores = 1 vCPU.
+  * CPU (millicpu): You can optionally configure the number of CPUs to allocate to the headroom.
+CPUs are denoted in millicuries, where 1000 millicuries = 1 vCPU.
-- Memory (MiB): Optionally configure the amount of memory (MiB) to allocate to the headroom.
+  * Memory (MiB): You can optionally configure the amount of memory (MiB) to allocate to the headroom.
-- GPUs: Optionally configure the number of GPUs to allocate for headroom unit.
+  * GPUs: Optionally configure the number of GPUs to allocate for headroom unit.

 ## Example: GPU Instance